closetgeekshow/AxureCopySitemap/README.md

 # AxureCopySitemap
-This script is designed to be used with Axure RP prototypes, is run it will copy your full sitemap tree as a CSV-formatted file to your clipboard.
+This script is designed to be used with Axure RP prototypes, is run it will copy your full sitemap tree as a TSV-formatted file to your clipboard.

 ## What is it
 This script copies the contents of the **$axure.document.sitemap.rootNodes** object to the clipboard formatted as a TSV file appropriate for pasting into Excel or an Axure Repeater.